-Many of the topics that increasingly fall within the broad frame of data governance were formerly discussed in terms of data orotection (Greenleaf, 2012), data management (Panian, 2009; Ladley, 2019), or open data (Davies et al., 2019; Verhulst et al., 2020), each with their own particular agendas around privacy, exploitation of enterprise data assets, and public re-use of data respectively.
-A shift towards framing these topics within the broader envelope of data governance responds to a recognition of the complexity and trade-offs involved in deciding when, and how, data-should be collected, structured, shared, transferred, used, and deleted.
-Efforts to resolve a reframe these trade-offs and tensions have also given rise to a range of new agendas around sata sharing (Micheli et al., 2020) and new models of data ownership and stewardship (Susha, Janssen and Verhulst, 2017; Delacroix and Lawrence, 2019; Lehtiniemi and Haapoja, 2020), which fall within the expanding data governance field.
-In the gray literature on data governance, a strong normative element is increasingly evident: with the term linked to wide agendas of good governance and global development.
-As Pisa et al. (2020) put it, the idea of data governance incorporates "rules about how data is collected, analyzed, used, and shared in a way that protects citizens from abuse while supporting innovation, development, and inclusive growth".
+Many of the topics that increasingly fall within the broad frame of data governance were formerly discussed in terms of data protection (Greenleaf, 2012), data management (Panian, 2009; Ladley, 2019), or open data (Davies et al., 2019; Verhulst et al., 2020), each with their own particular agendas around privacy, exploitation of enterprise data assets, and public re-use of data respectively.
+A shift towards framing these topics within the broader envelope of data governance responds to a recognition of the complexity and trade-offs involved in deciding when, and how, data should be collected, structured, shared, transferred, used, and deleted.
+Efforts to resolve or reframe these trade-offs and tensions have also given rise to a range of new agendas around data sharing (Micheli et al., 2020) and new models of data ownership and stewardship (Susha, Janssen and Verhulst, 2017; Delacroix and Lawrence, 2019; Lehtiniemi and Haapoja, 2020), which fall within the expanding data governance field.
+In the gray literature on data governance, a strong normative element is increasingly evident: with the term linked to wider agendas of good governance and global development.
+As Pisa et al. (2020) put it, the ideal of data governance incorporates "rules about how data is collected, analyzed, used, and shared in a way that protects citizens from abuse while supporting innovation, development, and inclusive growth".

 A review of eight past peer-reviewed data governance literature reviews, published between 2016 and early 2022, summarized in the table below, shows this shifting emphasis.
-While earlier work centered on data governance primarily in terms of data and information management

-(Alhassan, Sammon and Daly, 2016; Brous, Janssen and Vilminko-Heikkinen, 2016), work has increasingly addressed data governance as a broader public issue, requiring emphasis on inter-organizational data sharing (Benfeldt Nielsen, 2017; Abraham, Schneider and vom Brocke, 2019), and open data (Bozkurt, Rossmann and Pervez, 2022).
+While earlier work centered on data governance primarily in terms of data and information management (Alhassan, Sammon and Daly, 2016; Brous, Janssen and Vilminko-Heikkinen, 2016), work has increasingly addressed data governance as a broader public issue, requiring emphasis on inter-organizational data sharing (Benfeldt Nielsen, 2017; Abraham, Schneider and vom Brocke, 2019), and open data (Bozkurt, Rossmann and Pervez, 2022).
 Yet, McCaig and Rezania (2021) argues that the literature ultimately remains "indicative of a sparse theoretical and empirical knowledge base" on data governance.

-Review Focus and findings Data governance activities: an analysis of the literature (Alhassan, Sammon and Daly, 2016) A systematic review of 31 papers addressing activities in data governance' published in the Information Science domain was used to identify 110 different data governance activities, primarily in enterprise data governance contexts.
-The review finds a high volume of research on activities associated with 'defining' data governance, but less reporting on the 'implementation' or 'monitoring' of data governance activities.
-Coordinating Decision-Making in Data Management Activities: A Systematic Review of Data Governance Principles (Brous, Janssen and Vilminko-Heikkinen, 2016) A systematic review or literature relating to data governance principles (covering 35 papers) was used to identify a long list of key data governance topics, synthesized under four categories: 'Organization', 'Alignment', 'Compliance' and 'Common understanding'.
+Review Focus and findings Data governance activities: an analysis of the literature (Alhassan, Sammon and Daly, 2016) A systematic review of 31 papers addressing 'activities in data governance' published in the Information Science domain was used to identify 110 different data governance activities, primarily in enterprise data governance contexts.
+The review finds a high volume of research on activities associated with 'defining' data governance, but less reporting on the 'implementation' or 'monitoring' of data governance activities Coordinating Decision-Making in Data Management Activities: A Systematic Review of Data Governance Principles (Brous, Janssen and Vilminko- Heikkinen, 2016) A systematic review of literature relating to data governance principles (covering 35 papers) was used to identify a long list of key data governance topics, synthesized under four categories: 'Organization', 'Alignment', 'Compliance' and 'Common understanding'.
 These are presented as principles of data governance and are related to concepts including decision rights and stewardship (Organization); Aligning business an IT and Reducing error of use (Alignment); Accountability, Privacy, Security, Openness and Data quality measurement (Compliance); and Use of standards, metadata management and shared data commons (Common understanding).
-A Comprehensive Review of Data Governance Literature (Benfeldt Nielsen, 2017) A cumulative review covering 62 papers and summarizing the disciplines, methods and concerns of academic works on data governance.
-The paper finds a strong focus on organization level data governance, with few papers (6 of 62) addressing inter-organizational data governance, and even fewer (2) covering cross-sector data governance issues.
-The paper concluded with recommendations for data governance research in the context of public organizations, calling for case studies, experiments, action research and analysis of data governance discourse.